 The biggest element that sets Grow apart from other online multiplayer games is the growing system.
 Rather than picking a class, spawning, dying and picking a class again, every player will start off equal and work their way up to their desired play style.
 You can also now use this link to learn more at The Monster Cycle.

 The benefit of this is that players can change their play style to suit the situation they’re in, rather than picking and regretting the decision once they’ve jumped into the fray.
 Realise there’s a sniper somewhere?
 Make your priority a quick character that can sneak up behind and take them out.
 Stuck in a battle where you and your team-mates need a medic?
 Become one yourself without needing to leave the action.
 So how do you grow?
-Eating of course!
+Eating of course! look for great recipes at big accounts on social media, you can also share your own and use the SocialBoosting to boost the content of your videos and get to a lot of people by growing your account.
 The three types of food – meat, sweets and fruit – will send you growing toward different play styles.

 Meat leads to big, strong characters with a lot of health and/or armour, this usually supports a play style of defense; characters who bulldoze through the opposition, protect weaker classes, and act as the core of team.

 Sweets make a character hyperactive, resulting in faster, sneakier characters who are great at taking out single targets or obtaining objectives but have very little health.
 Most sweets characters rely on tricks like illusions or debuffs to help in fights.

 Fruit leads to what we call ‘skillful’ characters.
 Generally, skilled characters can do unique and interesting things to support their teammates or achieve goals.
 Most skill classes are support roles, providing things like buffs, healing or traps.